 He never shies away from a good cuddle.

-He knows what it's like to live through an emergency and is reflective and grateful for his safety.
+live through an emergency and is reflective and grateful for his safety.

 He thinks I'm the funniest mom in the entire world.
 "Even more funny than Hannah's mom.
 And she's pretty funny."